Sehilius/EasyDialogue-UE5/README.md

 ### BP_EasyDialogueEdge

 These edges connect the dialogue boxes in a sequence.
 When having branching to due player answers inside the graph, pull an edge for each answer from that dialogue box to a new separate box.
-In the edges properties, specify the index the answer has in the PlayerAnswers array of the dialogue box that required the answer.
+In the edges properties, specify the index the answer has in the PlayerAnswers array of the dialogue box that required the answer in "SelectedOption".

 ![alt text](https://github.com/Sehilius/EasyDialogue-UE5/blob/main/Images/linear%20graph.png "branching")